-Putin made a decision: Insider shares on how Ukrainians feel and prepare
+Putin made a decision: Insider shares how Ukrainians feel and prepare

 The Donbas region was the most developed and economically stable region in Ukraine before 2014.
 It contributed a lot more to the Ukrainian state compared to what it got back from a centralized government.

-“Our region was always Russian-speaking and we had very close ties with Russia.
+“Our region was always Russian-speaking, and we had very close ties with Russia.
 We felt more Russian than Ukrainian, and this may have caused the separation.
-People in Ukraine still only need a domestic ID and not a passport to travel to Russia.”
+People in Ukraine still only need a domestic ID and not a passport to travel to Russia,” the insider shared.

 “For 8 years my relatives in Luhansk and Donbas lived in a state of war.
-There are no credit cards, no international mail service, passports are hard to get and most movement can only be facilitated through Russia.”
+There are no credit cards, no international mail service, passports are hard to get, and most movement can only be facilitated through Russia.”

-Four days ago Ukrainian Member of Parliaments with access to wealth had left Ukraine causing President Zelensky to call for a return of parliament members to the country.
+Four days ago, Ukrainian Members of Parliament with access to wealth had left Ukraine causing President Zelensky to call for a return of parliament members to the country.

 According to a tourism panel discussion facilitated by the World Tourism Network, in most regions of Ukraine, there is a major concern of war, but there is no panic.
-People are relaxed, shops are well stocked and regular citizens are not leaving in masses.
+People are relaxed, shops are well stocked, and regular citizens are not leaving in masses.
 Tourism leaders think Ukraine will remain safe, and this threat is nothing but a Russian poker game.

-In 2022 Ukraine has a modern well-equipped military and a Russian attack would turn to be bloody and not without a terrible fight for everyone.
+In 2022, Ukraine has a modern well-equipped military, and a Russian attack would turn to be bloody and not without a terrible fight for everyone.
 Ukraine would not stand by for the Red Army to invade.

 “The United States should be prepared to help Ukraine, but should not be directly involved.
 I think best equipped to be a mediator would be the United Kingdom.
 The EU is too soft.
-If it comes to war however the exodus of Ukrainian refugees would be a challenge for countries like Germany or France more than any other EU country.”, said a former Ukrainian lawyer now a US citizen and residing in the United States.
+If it comes to war, however, the exodus of Ukrainian refugees would be a challenge for countries like Germany or France more than any other EU country,” said the former Ukrainian lawyer now residing in the United States as an American.

 He or she added: “The Ukrainian president is a marionette and controlled by a powerful group of Ukrainian billionaires.”